At a Glance

 ✨Understand the Role

 Make sure you have a clear understanding of what a People Development Specialist does, especially in the context of technical and operational training.
-Familiarise yourself with the specific skills and competencies required for the role, as this will help you tailor your responses during the interview.
+Familiarise yourself with the specific skills and competencies required for the role.

 ✨Showcase Your Experience

 Prepare to discuss your previous experience in designing and delivering training programmes.
-Be ready to provide specific examples of how you've successfully developed training materials or facilitated sessions that improved team performance.
+Be ready to provide examples of how you've successfully developed people in a similar environment.

 ✨Research the Company